NCAS-CMS/cfdm/docs/source/tutorial.rst

 constitute part of the CF data model and so are not checked on any construct.

-The `~Field.equals` function has optional parameters for relaxing the criteria for considering two fields to be equal:
+The `~Field.equals` function has optional parameters for modifying the criteria for considering two fields to be equal:

 * named properties may be omitted from the comparison,